KINGSTON, Jamaica – When the Olympics start, it will be Usain Bolt doing the chasing.

 As much as the numbers, though, it was all that daylight between Blake and Bolt at the finish line that told this story.
 Blake got ahead early and, for a while, looked to have more of a tussle on his hands with Powell, who finished third, than with Bolt.
 As he always does, Bolt rallied at the end, leaning at the line — to make sure he held onto second.

 Ahead of him, it was Blake spreading his hands out to his sides and letting out a primal scream.
 Bolt just pulled up.
 No pretending to shoot a bolt of lightning into the sky — the now-famous "To the World" pose — or anything else to celebrate on this night.
 Later, Bolt offered Blake congratulations, shaking his hand and using the other to amiably palm the head of an opponent eight inches shorter than him.

-While all that — the daylight at the finish, congratulating someone else when it was over — was a downer for Bolt, the scene at the start was even worse.
+While all that — the daylight at the finish, congratulating someone else when it was over, his first loss since the DQ at worlds — was a downer for Bolt, the scene at the start was even worse.